AllenBuhle1/Crowdfunding-product-page-challenge/README.md

 ### What I learned

 This project made me more comfortable with DOM Javascript and was a nice and entertaining project to work with.

-### Continued development

-As from this project onwards I need to polish my JavaScript and learn some javascript frameworks.

 ## Author